splitforms.com

 Step 02

-splitforms ships one.
-Every submission scored; spam routed to a separate folder.
+splitforms ships it — time-trap, rate limits, content heuristics on every submission; spam routed to a separate folder.

 Step 03